 - E-commerce ads showcasing products tailored to individual browsing history.

 [A modern workspace where a person is typing on a laptop, surrounded by an array of glowing, translucent holographic panels displaying e-commerce icons, shopping carts, ads, and product images.
 Floating visuals showcase various items like clothing and electronics, all interconnected with digital pathways and AI interface nodes.
-The scene conveys a high-tech online shopping experience, emphasizing the role of artificial intelligence in personalized product recommendations and data-driven advertising.]
+The scene conveys a high-tech online shopping experience, emphasizing the role of artificial intelligence in personalized product recommendations and data-driven advertising.]2.
+Interactive and Immersive Ads

 - Overview: